blublinsky/qiskitplayground/README.md

 spec:
   image: "blublinsky1/qiskit:0.1"
 ````
-If not provided Image pull policy defaults to `IfNotPresent`
+If not provided Image pull policy defaults to `IfNotPresent`.
+To change it add `imagePullPolicy: "Always"`

 PVC is a PVC which will be used for persistence of notebooks, for example:

 ````